USAJOBS/help-center/working-in-government/unique-hiring-paths/senior-executives/index.md

 1. Apply directly to a federal agency for a specific SES position
 2. Apply for an SES Candidate Development Program (SESCDP)

-This program helps identify and prepare aspiring senior executive leaders and upon completion, you may be eligible for a career appointment to a senior executive service position without competing with the public.
+This program helps identify and prepare aspiring senior executive leaders.
+Once you finish the program, you may be eligible for a career appointment to a senior executive service position without competing with the public.

 ## Additional Resources